Generic name: empagliflozin, linagliptin, and metformin [ EM-pa-gli-FLOE-zin, LIN-a-GLIP-tin, and-met-FOR-min ]

 Dosage form: oral tablet, extended release (10 mg-5 mg-1000 mg; 12.5 mg-2.5 mg-1000 mg; 25 mg-5 mg-1000 mg; 5 mg-2.5 mg-1000 mg)

 What is Trijardy XR?

-Trijardy XR medicine used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+Trijardy XR is a prescription medicine used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.

 Trijardy XR is not for treating type 1 diabetes.

 You should not use Trijardy XR if you have severe kidney disease (or if you are on dialysis) or diabetic ketoacidosis, or if you have ever had a severe allergic reaction to metformin, empagliflozin or linagliptin.

 Call your doctor at once if you have signs of a serious side effect, such as severe pain in your upper stomach spreading to your back, vomiting, fast heart rate, dizziness, feeling very thirsty or hot, decreased urination, heavy sweating, or hot and dry skin.

 Tell your doctor if you are sick with vomiting or diarrhea, or if you eat or drink less than usual.

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 Call your doctor or get emergency medical help if you have unusual muscle pain, trouble breathing, stomach pain, dizziness, feeling cold, or feeling very weak or tired.